Competitive Swimming

 Standards reference page

-For deeper analysis, the Compare Standards feature (Pro plan, $5/month) takes your actual PB times and compares them side-by-side against standards from any of the 38+ supported organizations.
+For deeper analysis, the Compare Standards feature takes your actual PB times and compares them side-by-side against standards from any of the 38+ supported organizations.
 For each event, you see your time, the standard time, and the exact delta.
+Our Compare Standards tutorial walks you through every step.

 Gophin Compare Standards showing swimmer times vs official standards with qualification deltas